aksommerville/fullmoon4/README.md

 - - [ ] Raccoon, throws acorns
 - - [ ] Rat, pounce and bite.
 He'll miss if you're flying.
 - - [ ] Rabbit that teaches you a song.
+- - [ ] Farmer that plants and waters a seed.
 - [ ] Bloom plants on a timer.
 - [ ] Move the collect-item logic somewhere shareable, it's already duped in a few places.
+- [ ] Prevent wind and rain from happening indoors.
+- [ ] Initial wind per map.

 ### April